Sclerotinia sclerotiorum: Hosts and symptoms

-S. sclerotiorum is among the most omnivorous of plant pathogens and so would not make a good mycoherbicide.
-Economically significant hosts include Vicia faba, for which Lithourgidis et al have done extensive work over the years.
+Sclerotinia sclerotiorum” (sometimes called white mold) is a fungal (Ascomycota) pathogen that infects a broad range of plants, affecting over 400 species across multiple families, including Brassicaceae (Cruciferae), Fabaceae (Leguminosae), Solanaceae, Asteraceae, and Apiaceae (Umbelliferae).
+Notably it is not known to infect grass species, and appears to be incapable of causing disease in clover.
 Common hosts of white mold are herbaceous, succulent plants, particularly flowers and vegetables.
 Sunflowers are common hosts for white mold.
 It can also affect woody ornamentals occasionally, usually on juvenile tissue.
 White mold can affect their hosts at any stage of growth, including seedlings, mature plants, and harvested products.
 It can usually be found on tissues with high water content and in close proximity to the soil.
 One of the first symptoms noticed is an obvious area of white, fluffy mycelial growth.
 Usually this is preceded by pale to dark brown lesions on the stem at the soil line.
 The mycelium then cover this necrotic area.
 Once the xylem is affected, other symptoms occur higher up in the plant.
 These can include chlorosis, wilting, leaf drop, and death quickly follows.
 On fruits, the initial dark lesions occur on the tissue that comes in contact with the soil.
 Next, white fungal mycelium covers the fruit and it decays.
 This can occur when the fruit is in the field or when in storage.

 Importance

 White mold affects a wide range of hosts and causes sclerotinia stem rot.
 It is known to infect 408 plant species.
-Its diverse host range and ability to infect plants at any stage of growth makes white mold a very serious disease.
+As a nonspecific plant pathogen, diverse host range and ability to infect plants at any stage of growth makes white mold a serious disease.
 The fungus can survive on infected tissues, in the soil, and on living plants.
 It affects young seedlings, mature plants, and fruit in the field or in storage.
 White mold can spread quickly in the field from plant to plant.
 It can also spread in a storage facility throughout the harvested crop.
 Some crops it affects commonly are soybeans, green beans, sunflowers, canola, and peanuts.
+White mold is the most common pathogen that affects sunflower and has been found to cause reduction in yield throughout the world including the United States, northern Europe, Great Britain and Russia.
+Economically significant hosts include Vicia faba, for which Lithourgidis et al. have done extensive work over the years.